Join us

 May 2, 2019

-Carolina Hurricanes right wing Andrei Svechnikov lays on the ice after a fight with Washington Capitals left wing Alex Ovechkin during an April 15 playoff game.
+Carolina Hurricanes right wing Andrei Svechnikov lies on the ice after a fight with Washington Capitals left wing Alex Ovechkin during a playoff game.
 Photo by Greg Thompson/Icon Sportswire via AP Images

 During an April 15 Stanley Cup playoff game, Washington Capitals captain Alex Ovechkin squared off against Carolina Hurricanes rookie Andrei Svechnikov.
 The fight took seconds.
 Ovechkin grabbed the rookie’s jersey before Svechnikov could shake his gloves loose.
 Svechnikov didn’t grip Ovechkin’s jersey at the shoulder to disrupt the veteran’s punches; his own had to loop around Ovechkin’s arm.
 Ovechkin landed hard, clean rights, and then rode the rookie’s limp body to the ice, where the back of the Svechnikov’s head bounced.
 “You’ve got to get help!”
 NBC hockey analyst Pierre McGuire exclaimed during the broadcast.
 “Get the trainer out there.
 Hurry up.”
 Ovechkin coasted to the penalty box and settled in.
 Svechnikov struggled to his knees.